OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-38.md

 The Lord will save me, and we will sing with stringed instruments all the days of our lives in the house of the Lord.

 ## Isaiah 38:21
-Isaiah had said, “Prepare a poultice of figs and apply it to the boil, and he will recover.”
+Isaiah had instructed, “Prepare a poultice of figs and apply it to the boil, and he will recover.”

 ## Isaiah 38:22
 Hezekiah had asked, “What will be the sign that I will go up to the house of the Lord?”